Adding a new addition to our stone cottage...a small powder room in a guest bedroom.

 Once we had a plan and a list, it was time to shop for supplies.
-We purchased the lumber and building materials at Home Depot (*affiliate link), but the sink, mirror and lighting were all bought online.
+We purchased the lumber and building materials at Home Depot, but the sink, mirror and lighting were all bought online.

 The first thing we had to do was frame the walls and place the electrical boxes.
 The plan was to add two sconces, one outlet and 2 light switches.

 Next we hung the sheetrock on the newly framed walls.

 We debated between paint and wallpaper but the original plaster was in pretty rough shape.
-Once we saw the condition of the plater, we changed our plans and made the decision to plank the walls.
+Once we saw the condition of the plaster, we changed our plans and made the decision to plank the walls.

 Even though it's a small room, it took a lot of planks (we used 4 sheets of plywood).
 We cut the sheets into planks, sanded and painted the edges.